 Who Shall File the Petition to Correct Birth Certificate Clerical Errors

-According to National Statistics Office of the Philippines website, anyone can file a request for petition of correction for clerical error of the document, provided that he/she is the owner, spouse of the owner, children, parents, siblings, grandparents, and guardians.
-If other person will file the petition, he / she should be duly authorized by law and by the owner of the documents that needs correction.
+According to the National Statistics Office of the Philippines website, anyone can file a request for the petition of correction for the clerical error of the document, provided that he/she is the owner, spouse of the owner, children, parents, siblings, grandparents, and guardians.
+If another person will file the petition, he / she should be duly authorized by law and by the owner of the documents that need correction.

-If the person is a minor, physically, or mentally incapable to file his / own petition, it can be filed by relatives such as children, spouse, parents, siblings, grand parents, or person duly authorized by law.
+If the person is a minor, physically, or mentally incapable to file his / own petition, it can be filed by relatives such as children, spouse, parents, siblings, grandparents, or a person duly authorized by law.

 Where to File the Petition